Overview #

 Failover #

-- master synchronizes its configuration to slave.
+In order for this mechanism to work IRP needs to operate in Intrusive mode and master’s node announcements must have higher priority then the slave’s.- master synchronizes its configuration to slave.
 This uses a SSH channel to sync configuration files from master to slave and process necessary services restart.

 - MySQL Multi-Master replication is configured on relevant irp database tables so that the data is available immediately in case of emergency,